 There are many personal health benefits to a plant-based diet.

 Pollution that damages our health, like mercury in fish or plastic in many marine animals, is more likely from animals.

 Care for the Earth Meat production of any kind causes far more environmental damage than plant-based foods.
-There is more pollution, more water wastage, more global warming CO2 emissions, etc. Vegetarianism cares for our planet Earth.
+There is more pollution, more water wastage, more fires, more global warming CO2 emissions, etc. Vegetarianism cares for our planet Earth.